 .md files into web pages.
 Some of them also feature a visual editor with WYSIWYG features as well as user and role management.

-Ultimate Guide To Fork CMS: Installation, Themes, And Beginner Tips
+Fork CMS: Easy Installation, Themes, and Beginner Tips

 A number of popular open source projects has been released in recent years.
 Content Management Systems can offer...
 Read more

 Grav reads the markdown files that you upload in the

 user/pages/ folder then renders it as pages.
 If you want to jump into it real quick, there are skeletons sites that you can use to kickstart your project.

 Grav uses the Twig template engine to build themes; you can create your own themes since it is quite simple or you can use any of the 20 ready themes.
 Grav also has many plugins to add extra functions to your site.
 For easy installation, you can use Grav Package Manager.

 Pico lets you create websites easily and blazing fast.
 You create content in .md files, then upload it to the